mmzhang7/Recipes-Project/README.md

-## Names: Amber Tang and Maggie Zhang
+## By: Amber Tang and Maggie Zhang

 ### Introduction